aio-libs-abandoned/aioes/docs/reference.rst

       changes (e.g. create index, update mapping, allocate or fail shard) which have not yet been executed.

-      :arg local: Return local information, do not retrieve the state from master node (default: false)
+      :param local: Return local information, do not retrieve the state from master node (default: false)
-      :arg master_timeout: Specify timeout for connection to master
+      :param master_timeout: Specify timeout for connection to master

       :returns: resulting text